Skip to main content

 Orders:Display:ShowTotalAmountsShow the TotalAmount on product card.

-Orders:Display:CombineBundlePriceOnParentSum up all the orderlines within a bundle and use this on the parent bundle line.
+Orders:Display:CombineBundlePriceOnParentSum up all the order lines within a bundle and use this on the parent bundle line.

 Orders:Display:SumOnFreeParentSum all childlines on the parentline when the parentline has a unitprice of 0.